MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/smclib/ns-smclib-_t1_data.md

 If <b>TRUE</b>, execute the operation synchronously.

+### -field InfBytesSent

+### -field Reserved

+#### - PrevState

+Contains the state before the error occurred.

+#### - InfSize

+Contains the current information field size to transmit.

 ## -remarks

-This structure must not be directly modified by a reader driver.</p>
+This structure must not be directly modified by a reader driver.